Did you know?

 Fox-terriers are born with about four times as much original sin in them as other dogs. – Jerome K. Jerome, Three Men in a Boat

 The Smooth Fox Terrier was developed in England.
-One of the oldest of the Terriers, he has been around since the 18th century and likely earlier.
+One of the oldest of the Terriers, the Romans in England in 54 BC first observed small dogs being used by hunters to chase quarry into burrows and dens, demonstrating the instinctive terrier behaviour of “going to ground”.
+This particular terrier breed has been around since the 18th century and likely earlier.

 He was the first breed in the fox terrier family to be given official recognition by The Kennel Club in about 1875 and is the original Fox Terrier from which the Wire Fox Terrier was created.
 This dog claims a significant number of terrier breeds as descendants.